danaikorre/dsmanufacturing.github.io/faqs.md

 ### What software do I need for the course?

-We will use the [Blackboard Collaborate virtual classroom](http://www.ed.ac.uk/is/collaborate) for interactive sessions (tutorials and lecture Q&amp;As).
+We will use the [Blackboard Collaborate virtual classroom](http://www.ed.ac.uk/is/collaborate) for interactive sessions (workshop tutorials and lecture Q&amp;As).
 To join you will need an internet connection that can support web conferencing and a web browser.
 Blackboard will also normally work on a mobile device via its app.
 We also have full access to [Teams](https://www.microsoft.com/en-gb/microsoft-teams/free#office-CustomSpacingTemplate-nifj37h), so will have this as a backup option if this provides more reliable connectivity for the class.

 We will provide information on accessing and/or installing any other software used in tutorials as and when needed.
 This is not required as we will provide live demos where necessary.
 If you wish to try a new tool, some may be accessed from a web browser.
 Installing desktop tools will remain optional.